cigdemcakir/Project/README.md

 :small_blue_diamond:**Authentication:** The project incorporates Google Login for authentication, leveraging the widely-used OAuth 2.0 protocol to provide a secure and convenient sign-in process for users.

+:small_blue_diamond:**Logging:** The project integrates Serilog, a high-performance diagnostic logging library.
+Serilog enables detailed and structured logging, greatly enhancing the monitoring and debugging capabilities of the application.

+:small_blue_diamond:**Validation:** The project utilizes FluentValidation for robust and expressive validation rules, ensuring that data integrity and business rules are consistently enforced throughout the application.

 ## Getting Started